Writing a great CV

 The first step in landing that great new role

-I get calls all the time from candidates that want my views on their CV.
-The first thing that I tell them is that what I say should be taken with a pinch of salt as everyone has their own opinions on what good looks like when it comes to a CV.
+I get calls all the time from candidates that would like feedback on their CV.
+The first thing that I tell them is that what I say should be taken with a pinch of salt.
+Everyone has their own opinions on what good looks like when it comes to a CV.

 Writing a CV can be a painful experience, particularly if you have not done it in a while.
 It is a very British trait to feel uncomfortable about selling yourself and sitting in front of a blank piece of paper can be daunting.
 The main thing is getting started and you can tweak and improve it from there.